-Expert Tip: The taste of a Valencia orange is sweet, and because of its plentiful juice, it’s perfect for teaching kids how to squeeze and make their own orange juice.
+Expert Tip: The texture of a Valencia orange is wet and juicy, so it’s perfect for teaching kids how to squeeze and make their own orange juice.

 Expert Tip: The taste of a blood orange is sweet and its juice is red, which makes this fruit perfect to spice up desserts, salads, juices and smoothies.

-We hope these tips will help you pick the right orange for your child and to introduce it in a variety of ways!
+I hope these tips will help you pick the right orange to introduce to your toddler!
 What are some ways you add oranges to your child’s mealtime?
-What is your toddlers favorite type of orange and how do you serve it? #ezpzfun #orange #toddler
+What is your toddler’s favorite type of orange and how do you serve it? #ezpzfun #orange #toddler

 Dawn Winkelmann, M.S, CCC-SLP